-For such a small town, Atchison, Kansas sure knows how to party BIG around the holidays.
-Besides strolling through boutique shops and the beautiful scenery that this riverside town has to offer, tourists can go on horse-drawn sleigh rides, enjoy a Christmas parade, attend a puppet show, and watch a Mr. And Miss Winter Wonderland Pageant.
+For such a small town, Atchison, Kansas, sure knows how to party BIG around the holidays.
+Besides strolling through boutique shops and enjoying the beautiful scenery that this riverside town has to offer, tourists can go on horse-drawn sleigh rides, enjoy a Christmas parade, attend a puppet show, and watch a Mr. and Miss Winter Wonderland Pageant.

-Ann Arbor, Michigan is known by travelers as a culinary wonderland with a gorgeous downtown scenery that offers culture, art, and so much more, especially around the holidays.
+Ann Arbor, Michigan, is known by travelers as a culinary wonderland with gorgeous downtown scenery that offers culture, art, and so much more, especially around the holidays.
 Feel like singing with Santa?
-The Ann Arbor Symphony Orchestra gives locals and tourists the chance to sing their hearts out during their annual “Sing-Along with Santa” event.
+The Ann Arbor Symphony Orchestra gives locals and tourists the chance to sing their hearts out during their annual “Sing Along with Santa” event.

-The scenic shores of the Newport, Rhode Island coastline are one of the many things you’ll find along the way.
-There’s also plenty of cultural spots to explore like the Newport Art Museum, The Breakers, (a Vanderbilt estate that’s truly spectacular), and lots of hiking and walking trails to explore.
-But the locals here believe in celebrating the holidays all month long so they decorate their homes with lights and hold an annual Christmas tree lighting and tons of concerts for anyone who’s in desperate need of some Christmas cheer.
+The scenic shores of the Newport, Rhode Island, coastline are one of the many things you’ll find along the way.
+There are also plenty of cultural spots to explore, like the Newport Art Museum, The Breakers, (a Vanderbilt estate that’s truly spectacular), and lots of hiking and walking trails to explore.
+But the locals here believe in celebrating the holidays all month long, so they decorate their homes with lights, hold an annual Christmas tree lighting, and hold tons of concerts for anyone who’s in desperate need of some Christmas cheer.

-St. Augustine, Florida is known as one of the oldest cities in the US and it has a heavily influenced Spanish architectural design that might make you feel like you’re in Madrid.
+St. Augustine, Florida, is known as one of the oldest cities in the US, and it has a heavily influenced Spanish architectural design that might make you feel like you’re in Madrid.
 But a few things that will definitely feel quite familiar around the holidays are the Christmas decorations and dazzling lights that are decked out all over the city.
-And the best part is that it’s the perfect destination for anyone who isn’t a fan of the snow, because Florida is after all the sunshine state, and while it might get chilly in December, the temperatures here rarely dip down to freezing levels.
+And the best part is that it’s the perfect destination for anyone who isn’t a fan of the snow, because Florida is, after all, the sunshine state, and while it might get chilly in December, the temperatures here rarely dip below freezing.